ABOUT THE BOOK

 ABOUT THE AUTHOR

-Building relationships and creating a meaningful life is still possible when you are living with a chronic illness.
+Building relationships and creating a meaningful life is still possible when you are living with chronic illness.

 Topics covered in